-In 2014, the Committee met nine times with an average attendance rate of committee members of 86.70 %.
+In 2013, the Committee met nine times with an average attendance rate of committee members of 93%.

-During these meetings, the Committee reviewed draft versions of the annual consolidated financial statements for 2013 (and in particular the impairment tests), and the consolidated financial statements for the first quarter, the first semester and the third quarter of 2014.
-It also reviewed the 2014 forecasts.
+During these meetings, the Committee reviewed draft versions of the annual consolidated financial statements for 2012, and the consolidated financial statements for the first quarter, the first semester and the third quarter of 2013.
+It also reviewed the 2013 forecasts.
 The Committee also provided to the Board its recommendations concerning these financial statements.
-The Committee reviewed the Chairman's report on Board of Directors' Composition, Preparation and Organization of the Board of Directors' Work and on Internal Control and Risk Management, the 2013 annual report on Form 20-F and the Document de Référence.
+The Committee reviewed the Chairman's report on Board of Directors' Composition, Preparation and Organization of the Board of Directors' Work and on Internal Control and Risk Management, the annual report on Form 20-F and the Document de Référence.

 The Committee also met with the external auditors without General Management being present.
-During this meeting, the auditors and the Committee had an overview of the audit work performed for the closing of the 2013 financial statements.
+During this meeting, the auditors and the Committee had an overview of the audit work performed for the closing of the 2012 financial statements.

-The 2014/2013 risk mapping, before and after mitigation has been presented to the Audit committee.
-In this scope, the Committee also approved and implemented the annual review plan of the main risks of the Group and of certain specific risks that it determined.
-In this scope, in particular, the Committee reviewed the financial information systems and the information security, the Group policy with respect to ethics and the role and missions of the Ethics committee and the progress of the trade compliance action plan.
+The Committee also approved and implemented the annual review plan of the main risks of the Group and of certain specific risks that it determined.
+In this scope, in particular, the Committee reviewed the insurance policy of the Group, the financial information systems and the information security, the Group policy with respect to ethics and the role and missions of the Ethics committee.

-The Committee also examined the work to be performed by the statutory auditors in the scope of their audit on the 2014 financial statements and approved their fee estimates for this work.
-The audit reviews are mostly focused on significant risks which may impact the financial statements.
-In compliance with the Committee's procedures for its prior approval of non-audit services provided by the members of our auditors' network, the Committee reviewed such services performed in 2014 and approved them as necessary.
+The Audit Committee has monitored the selection and renewal process of the statutory and statutory alternate auditors for fiscal years 2013 to 2018 and finally issued a recommendation to the Board to submit to the shareholders' meeting the renewal of the current auditors' term for a period of six fiscal years.
+This resolution was approved by the shareholders' meeting held on May 2013.
+The Committee also examined the work to be performed by the statutory auditors in the scope of their audit on the 2013 financial statements and approved their fee estimates for this work.
+In compliance with the Committee's procedures for its prior approval of non-audit services provided by the members of our auditors' network, the Committee reviewed such services performed in 2013 and approved them as necessary.

-The Committee reviewed the activities of the internal audit team, which acts according to a plan established by the E-Com and submitted to the Committee.
-This plan is established in light of perceived operational and financial risks with the goal of systematically reviewing the major entities of each business division on a five-year basis.
-It includes a review of the risks identified in the risk mapping presented to the Committee by the Enterprise risk management department.
+The Committee reviewed the activities of the internal audit team, which acts according to a plan established by the E-Com and presented to the Committee.
+This plan is established in light of perceived operational and financial risks with the goal of systematically reviewing the major entities of each business division on a three-year basis.
+The Audit committee also approved the internal audit charter.